 “It’s impossible to do everything yourself as a small business

 You really want to but it quickly gets very difficult to manage the different elements.
 The first six months of The Soap Co., for me, were about launching a product and creating a brand.
 When we started to think about social media there was no real website or physical product.
 Social media was about bringing to life the core vision of a luxury product that was also ethical and environmentally friendly.
 We knew social media needed dedication and focus and wasn’t something I could just do as an add-on to my day job.
-Step forward the Digital Mums Partner Programme.
+Step forward Digital Mums.

 Our Digital Mum is one of the most passionate people I’ve ever met

 Ruth was a great fit; her career has focused on fundraising and marketing for nonprofit organisations.
 Her most recent role was Head of Philanthropic Partnerships at Cass Business School and City University London so she is incredibly experienced.

 No one knew what The Soap Co. was really going to be when we started – it grew a personality of its own, and Ruth helped interpret that.
 She found great curated content and was patient with tweaks to customer voice and to ensuring on-brand messaging.
 Beyond that Ruth was adept at social listening and engaging with our followers.

 A trainee is not there to work in a bubble